TanmayJain97/Indian-States-Census-Analyser/README.md

 # Indian-States-Census-Analyser

-Modified to UC 1 TC 1.2 - Given the State Census CSV File if incorrect Returns a custom Exception
+Modified to UC 1 TC 1.3 - Given the State Census CSV File if type is incorrect, Returns a custom Exception